Alaska Orienteering Festival 2025

 Getting Here

 We recommend flying into the Anchorage International Airport and renting a car.
 The distance from the airport and the weekend venue is about 85 miles.
-The wednesday venues will be in or near Anchorage.
+The Wednesday venues will be in or near Anchorage.
 It’s best to book early as hotel and rental car availability can be limited in the summer months.

 Where to Stay

-Before and after the weekend event, there are numerous lodging options in Anchorage and the Mat-Su Valley to choose from, but book early as the summer months can be very popular.
+There are numerous lodging options in Anchorage and the Mat-Su Valley (Palmer/Wasilla) to choose from, but book early as the summer months can be very popular.
+The state allows primitive camping on state land (most of eastern Willow Creek Road).

 Event Program